windows93dotnet/sys42/README.md

 <pre style="text-align: center; line-height: 1; background: transparent">

-system
 ╷ ┌───┐
 └─┤ ┌─┘
   └─┴─╴
+sys42

 <!-- It's like `system32.dll` but for making desktop GUI, for the web, and it's not a DLL at all. -->
 </pre>

 ## Does this answer the Ultimate Question\* ?

-> \*Life (Inclusive Design), Teh Universe (UI Toolkit & Components), And Everything (JavaScript/CSS utility library)

-_tl;dr: Nope, but it can help you build desktop interfaces using web technologies._
+tl;dr: Nope, but it can help you build desktop interfaces using web technologies.

 ### Fine, but why making desktop-like GUI on the web ?